Expressions in Tenet

 Expression-level Pattern Matching ? and ?!

-The ? operator is the expression-level counterpart to the when statement.
-It performs pattern matching and is always exhaustive — all cases must be covered, and all branches must produce a value with a common supertype.
+The ? operator performs pattern matching and is always exhaustive — all cases must be covered,

-let desc = some-union ? {
+let desc = error ~ "Problem" ? {

-ok ~ v -> "success: " ++ v
+ok ~ let v -> "success: " ++ v;

-#miss -> "not found"
+#miss -> "not found";

-#error ~ e -> "failed with " ++ e
+error ~ let e -> "failed with " ++ e

 }

-The variant ?! (question-bang) is similar but does not have to be exhaustive if the unmatched cases are allowed to escape according to the surrounding context.
+The escaping when operator ?! is similar but does not have to be exhaustive: any unmatched

-let value = risky-result ?! {
+let value = #to-the-moon ?! {

 ok ~ v -> v